xmtp/libxmtp/xmtp/README.md

 - Every state update is a DB write.
 This allows us to resume on cold start.
 - On cold start, we can scan the DB for UNINITIALIZED messages and payloads and resume sending them.
 - Repeated sends of the same payload should be idempotent.
 When receiving a message or invite, the receiving side will store the hash of the encrypted payload alongside the decrypted result.
 If a message is received with an id that already exists in the DB, it is ignored.
+- We have ignored race conditions for now (as network requests may take different amounts of time).
+  - It may make sense to later add multi-producer, single-consumer queues for (processMessages + refreshUserInstallations) and (processPayloads).
+  - Even simpler, we could have singleton threads for processMessages() and processPayloads() that simply run on an interval.

 ### Creating a conversation